A Penny Well Spent

 ‘Awful lot of security for a door leading to nothing,’ Clifford said, verbally poking their tour guide to reveal more.

+The rest of the tour of the Crapp Toilet factory was just as uninteresting, culminating in a return to the owner’s office.
+It was a large room that he probably looked quite nice once.
+Like its owner, it was bigger than it needed to be, with very little in the way of furnishings, save for a desk, a few chairs, a bookcase with only one book (a toilet catalogue from several years ago) and a water cooler that appeared to have been filled with beer.
 Clifford and Jean sat in two old chairs facing a desk that had a little plaque on it reading “Walter ‘Bog’ Crapp”.
+Presumably, he had accepted his nickname and decided to own it.
 The boss was clearly not in the habit of entertaining visitors, as the chairs were the kind of cheap, plastic seats you keep in the shed in case you have an unexpectedly large party of guests over at Christmas.
 Walter Crapp sat on the other side of the desk.
 Clifford couldn’t decide if the businessman was in a bad mood or if his face always had the same unpleasant expression.

-‘I must say, it’s a fine place you’ve got here Bog,’ said Clifford, gesturing towards the sign on his desk.
+‘I must say, it’s a fine place you’ve got here, Bog,’ said Clifford, gesturing towards the sign on his desk.

 ‘Only my friends call me that,’ Crapp grunted.